 Any work details that you may want to highlight that add to your experience?

 I am a Chartered Engineer with approximately 40 years of international experience.
 I worked with Royal Dutch Shell until I retired from them in 2012.
 For the first third of my career I worked as a Structural Engineer designing, building and maintaining offshore platforms.
 Thereafter I developed Shell’s system of specifications and standards for all their operations worldwide.
-In this capacity, I became chair of the committee in the International Organization for Standardization (ISO) responsible for international standards the oil and gas industry.
-I still have this role till mid-2019.
+In this capacity, I became chair of the committee in an International Organization for Standardisation (ISO) responsible for international standards the oil and gas industry.
+I maintained this role till mid-2019.
 I have learned how to listen to very diverse groups and lead the parties to an agreement (a consensus standard).